With its origins in a tribal game played by the indigenous peoples, lacrosse is the oldest organized sport in North America.

 Born on December 14, 1985, this young Lacrosse player started his career at the age of 12.

 When he was in school, he started playing with several best young players of the state who have come from a strong lacrosse background.

 That’s why he trained very well in school.
-After starting a career as a professional lacrosse player, Paul became the 4 times winner of the WCAC Championship, received the title of Player of the Year from Washington Post.
+In 2004, After starting the career as a professional lacrosse player, Paul became the 4 times winner of the WCAC Championship, received the title of Player of the Year from the Washington Post.